tropotek/tkuni/readme.md

-# tk2uni :boom:
+# tkuni

-__Project:__ tk2uni
+__Project:__ tkuni
 __Published:__ 16 May 2016
 __Web:__ <http://www.tropotek.com/>
 __Authors:__ Michael Mifsud <http://www.tropotek.com/>

-A base site using the Tk2 framework MVC, use this as a starting point for your own site.
+A base site using the Tk framework, use this as a starting point for your own education sites.

 ## Contents